 - Medical Arts Pharmacy

 - Sigler Pharmacy

 How will people be notified as to when they can receive the vaccine?
 Do we have to contact the provider to make an appointment or will there just be an announcement that the vaccine is available?

-Registration for all clinics at the LMH Health COVID Vaccination Drive Thru Center is open to the public and registration codes will be posted at LDCHealth.org/COVIDVaccine and Douglascountyks.org/coronavirus.
+Registration for vaccination through Lawrence-Douglas County Public Health is open to the public.
+Registration codes will be posted at LDCHealth.org/COVIDVaccine and Douglascountyks.org/coronavirus.
 You can visit lmh.org/vaccine and watch LMH Health’s social media channels for the latest information.

 I've scheduled my appointment.
 When should I arrive?

-When you've scheduled your appointment, write down your appointment time and make sure to show up that day no more than 5 minutes early with a full tank of gas.
+When you've scheduled your appointment, write down your appointment time and make sure to show up that day no more than 5 minutes early.

 I have an appointment to get the vaccine but need to reschedule.
 Can I do this?

 If you've scheduled a vaccine appointment and can't make it, please call the Douglas County COVID Helpline at 785-864-9000 and they will be able to assist you.